Barbeques Galore: Products

-Barbeques Galore is the exclusive Australian distributor of the Ziegler & Brown range of barbeques and accessories, including the award-winning Ziggy range of portable grills.
+Barbeques Galore was the exclusive Australian distributor of the Ziegler & Brown range of barbeques and accessories, including the award-winning Ziggy range of portable grills.
 Barbeques Galore also exclusively offers the Beefmaster range of barbeques, which carry a range of features including the SearPRO cooking system, Structural Heat Retention, and a 6-year warranty.

-Barbeques Galore distributes Kamado Joe ceramic grills and accessories, and also carries a wide range of other leading brands, including Beefeater, Everdure by Heston Blumenthal, ProQ, Masterbuilt, and Traeger.
+Barbeques Galore distributed Kamado Joe ceramic grills and accessories, and also carries a wide range of other leading brands, including Beefeater, Everdure by Heston Blumenthal, ProQ, Masterbuilt, and Traeger.

-These brands are supported by a range of barbeque fuels, sauces, rubs, and other cooking accessories, and a range of outdoor furniture products.
+These brands were supported by a range of barbeque fuels, sauces, rubs, and other cooking accessories, and a range of outdoor furniture products.
 Heating products include the Saxon, Austwood and Norseman brand indoor wood heaters.